SirBob01/Dynamo-Engine/README.md

 Anyone is welcome to open a pull request!
 State the issue being solved and explain the solution precisely.
 Just ensure that the new code adheres to the style of the codebase.

-- Maximum line width of 80 characters
-- For long parameter lists, either split them across multiple lines or store them in a new (private) POD
-- Only API functions and objects should be publicly accessible
-- All code must be within `namespace Dynamo`

-For other major suggestions on improving the engine, open an issue so we can have a discussion.
+For high-level suggestions on improving the engine, open an issue so we can have a discussion.

 ## TODO